Mount & Blade: Reception

 Mount & Blade received a score of 72 out of 100 based on 28 critic reviews according to the review aggregation website Metacritic.
 Reviewers acknowledged the game's potential, but also said it suffers from poor production values.
 GameSpot concluded that the game "feels more underdeveloped than it does flat-out bad", and Eurogamer made a similar review, saying that Mount & Blade has "foundations [...] for something really quite special, but in its current state the game is nowhere close to delivering on its promises".
 Beyond the combat, little of the game was praised by most reviewers.
 IGN in contrast, praised the game, stating, "Mount & Blade may be the best game about medieval life ever made".
 GamePro also gave a positive review and calling it, "the first, great medieval role-playing game".
+In a review of Mount & Blade in Black Gate, Connor Gormley said its "flaws are negligible, tiny flecks of dirt on the face of one really big diamond, one that dispenses free candy canes, puppies and stops world hunger.
+It's deep, complex, frequently engaging, intelligent and a calculator could run it."

 Mount & Blade has received negative criticism for its repetitive dialogues and locations, as well as its graphics quality.
 IGN criticized the world map and character models, calling them crude and awkward.
 However, also praised the combat animation and load times of the game.
 GameSpot criticized the dialogue in the game, stating that conversations with NPCs feel more like "consulting a travel guidebook for Calradia than actually speaking to a human being", as well as calling much of the landscape "very, very ugly".
 In addition, GameSpot saw faults in the lack of variety among NPC types and towns, saying that "one medieval architect seems to have designed the entire land."
 Eurogamer had similar criticisms, stating that the towns and villages all look like copies and the NPCs all share the same line of text.

 When reviewing the combat, it received more positive commentary from multiple reviewers.
 Eurogamer, IGN, and GamePro praised the combat for being physics-based and aim-based, as opposed to many other RPGs.
 Gamespot stated that it was "the one place where Mount & Blade truly shines," and GamePro called it "far and above the best rendition of medieval warfare yet put onto computer screens."
 PC Zone, however, criticized the melee combat and claimed that it felt random in its effectiveness on both foot and horseback.
 But the complexity and thoroughness of the character skill system was well received.

 The fan community has received positive attention from both developers and critics.
 During an interview, TaleWorlds Entertainment stated to be "most proud" of its community, considering that "Mount & Blade has arguably some of the best mods developed for a computer game".
 Reviewers such as GamePro and Game Industry News also admired the number of mods made available for the beta versions even before the game's official retail release.